 A wide range of exhibitors related to the maritime industry will gather on the island of Donsö for two days of fruitful networking and meetings with shipowners.

 When you sign up for DSM2022 and make yourself available for speed meetings, the exhibitors will be able to choose your company for a pre-booked meeting.
 They also indicate what positions in the company they prefer to meet.

 All meetings with exhibitors will be held in the exhibitor’s stands in the Exhibition Area.
 Each speed meeting will last for 20 minutes.
 Between each meeting there will be a 10-minute break.

 This will give you time to finish off and get ready for your next meeting.
 We have listened to post-exhibition evaluations and adjusted our schedule to allow for more room between meetings and events.

 Please note that it is vital for all shipping delegates to sign up in advance to enable us to draw up the best possible meeting schedule.

-By the end of June 2021 (approx.) you will receive a preliminary schedule for your speed meetings by email.
+By mid May 2022 (approx.) you will receive a preliminary schedule for your speed meetings by email.

-The final speed meeting schedule will be distributed by mail in August and also made available in the DSM mobile app.
+The final speed meeting schedule will be distributed by mail in beginning of June and also made available in the DSM mobile app.